-This chapter identifies how the city plans on meeting its RHNA allocation for each income category for planning period 2021-2029.
-The analysis uses: a) existing zoning (includes vacant sites and non-vacant sites), b) pending projects that have either been approved but not yet built or submitted to city staff for review but not yet entitled, and c) rezoning of sites.
+Chapter 4: Housing Resources.
+This chapter talks about the city's future housing need, Corona's RHNA allocation and the financial resources that can be applied toward low income housing.
+This chapter identifies the income categories the city is meeting on its RHNA allocation for planning period 2021-2029 based on existing zoning (includes vacant sites and non-vacant sites) and pending projects that have either been approved but not yet built or submitted to city staff for review but not yet entitled.
+This chapter also shows the number of units the city is deficient in meeting the RHNA allocation based on existing conditions.

-Sites suitable for low-income units must have a zoning and General Plan designation that allows a higher density of at least 30 dwelling units to the acre.
+The city is required to plan for the housing units that are not met based on existing zoning.
+Table 5 (shown as Table 45 in the Housing Element) shows the city needs to plan for low and moderate-income units by rezoning property.
+Sites suitable for low income units must have a zoning and General Plan designation that allows a higher density of at least 30 dwelling units to the acre.
 Moderate income units also can be accounted for in the higher density but can be included in a medium density that allows up to 15 dwelling units to the acre.
-Therefore, to plan for the City's RHNA allocation of low and moderate income units for planning period 2021-2029, the City will need to rezone property.
-The proposed rezoning program would need to accommodate at a minimum 2,532 low income units and 887 moderate income units.
-The City's proposed rezoning would accommodate 3,123 low income units and 888 moderate income units.
-The surplus of units provides a 20% buffer to accommodate a potential shortfall of sites should any of the low income sites identified in the sites inventory is underbuilt.
-HCD also requires that cities plan for at least a 20% buffer in its RHNA allocation.
-The table below shows the City's residential site's inventory.
+Therefore, to plan for the city's RHNA allocation of low and moderate income units for planning period 2021-2029, the city will need to rezone property.
+The city will need to rezone property to accommodate 2,532 low income units and 887 moderate income units.
+Overall, the city's rezoning would accommodate 3,123 low income units and 888 moderate income units.
+The surplus of units provides the city with a buffer to accommodate a potential shortfall of sites should any of the low income sites identified in the sites inventory is underbuilt.